 If you’ve recently had trouble getting homeowners insurance in Colorado, you’re not alone.
-Many homeowners are seeing policies non-renewed, premiums rise unexpectedly or applications declined altogether.
-For many, it feels like the rules changed quickly with very little explanation, especially as wildfire risk and newer underwriting models have started playing a larger role in how homes are evaluated.
+Many homeowners are seeing policies non-renewed.
+Others are facing unexpected premium increases or declined applications.
+For many people, it feels like the rules changed quickly and with very little explanation.
+That frustration has grown as wildfire risk and newer underwriting models have started playing a larger role in how homes are evaluated.

 That is exactly why Colorado passed HB25-1182 on May 28, 2025.
 This law is designed to give homeowners more clarity into how insurance companies assess wildfire risk and why certain decisions are being made.
-It also creates a clearer path to receive credit for mitigation work and challenge risk assessments that may not fully reflect your property.
-It does not guarantee lower premiums or automatic approval, but it does provide more transparency and a better understanding of how to navigate today’s insurance market.
+It also creates a clearer path for homeowners to receive credit for mitigation work and challenge risk assessments that may not fully reflect their property.
+It does not guarantee lower premiums or automatic approval.
+It does, however, provide more transparency and a better understanding of how to navigate today’s insurance market.

 What This Law Means for Colorado Homeowners

 At its core, HB25-1182 is about transparency.
-Insurance companies can still use wildfire risk models and underwriting tools, but they are now required to be more open about how those tools affect pricing, eligibility and renewal decisions.
-This gives homeowners more visibility into their wildfire risk score, what factors are influencing it and why a policy may have been priced, restricted or non-renewed.
+Insurance companies can still use wildfire risk models and underwriting tools.
+They are now required to be more open about how those tools affect pricing, eligibility and renewal decisions.
+This gives homeowners more visibility into their wildfire risk score, the factors influencing it and the reasons a policy may have been priced differently, restricted or non-renewed.

-The law also places more importance on the actions homeowners take to protect their property.
-Creating defensible space, upgrading materials and participating in mitigation efforts may now carry more weight in the underwriting process.
-If something doesn’t look accurate, there is also a clearer path to challenge a risk score or classification.
-While this does not eliminate underwriting challenges, it gives homeowners a more defined process and better insight into how decisions are being made.
+The law also gives more weight to the steps homeowners take to protect their property.
+Creating defensible space, upgrading materials and participating in mitigation efforts may now matter more in the underwriting process.
+If something does not look accurate, there is also a clearer path to challenge a risk score or classification.
+This does not remove underwriting challenges altogether.
+It does give homeowners a more defined process and better insight into how decisions are being made.

 What to Do if Your Home Is in a High-Risk Fire Zone

 If your home is in a high-risk fire zone, taking a proactive approach is critical.
-Focus on mitigation steps insurers recognize, such as creating defensible space, clearing combustible materials near the home, maintaining your roof and gutters and using fire-resistant materials where possible.
-These actions can directly impact how your home is evaluated for homeowners insurance.
+Focus on mitigation steps insurers recognize.
+Create defensible space.
+Clear combustible materials near the home.
+Maintain your roof and gutters.
+Use fire-resistant materials where possible.
+These actions can directly affect how your home is evaluated for homeowners insurance.

-It’s also important to understand that some standard carriers may be more open to underwriting bundled home and auto policies compared to standalone homeowners coverage, particularly in higher-risk areas.
+It is also important to understand that some standard carriers may be more open to underwriting bundled home and auto policies than standalone homeowners coverage, especially in higher-risk areas.
 Bundling can make your overall profile more attractive and improve your chances of approval.
-Just as important, document everything.
-Detailed records of mitigation work, receipts and photos can play a key role when your property is being evaluated.
+Documentation is also important.
+Keep records of mitigation work, receipts and photos.
+That information can make a real difference when your property is being reviewed.

 Understanding Insurance Estimates for High-Risk Properties

 In today’s market, meaningful insurance options require detailed information, clear intent and a realistic timeline.
-If you are early in the home search process and primarily looking for rough estimates, it is generally best to revisit insurance once you are further along.
-This allows for more accurate guidance and avoids unnecessary confusion during the buying process.
+If you are still early in the home search process and mainly looking for rough estimates, it is usually best to wait.
+Revisiting insurance once you have a pending offer will lead to more accurate guidance and a smoother experience overall.

 For Homeowners Currently Insured with a Standard Carrier

-If you currently have coverage with a standard insurance carrier, it is typically the most competitive option available in today’s market.
-Shopping purely for short-term savings is unlikely to produce better results and can sometimes make placement more difficult, especially if your risk profile has not changed.
+If you currently have coverage with a standard insurance carrier, it is usually the most competitive option available in today’s market.
+Shopping purely for short-term savings is unlikely to produce better results.
+In some cases, it can even make placement more difficult, especially if your risk profile has not improved.

-Maintaining that existing relationship while improving your property, whether through mitigation, roof upgrades or bundling home and auto coverage, can lead to stronger long-term outcomes.
-Homeowners who are focused on improving their risk profile tend to see better results than those simply looking for lower pricing without making changes.
+Maintaining that existing relationship while improving your property can lead to stronger long-term results.
+That may include mitigation work, roof upgrades or bundling home and auto coverage.
+Homeowners who focus on improving their risk profile tend to see better outcomes than those who are only looking for a lower price.

 If Your Policy Is Being Non-Renewed or You’re Running Out of Options

-If you’ve received a non-renewal notice or have been declined by multiple insurance carriers, you’re not alone and this is where a more experienced, specialized approach becomes important.
-While standard options may be limited, there are still viable paths forward, including excess and surplus solutions designed for more complex situations.
-These cases require a more detailed underwriting process, but they are absolutely workable with the right information and expectations.
+If you’ve received a non-renewal notice or have been declined by multiple insurance carriers, you are not alone.
+This is where a more experienced and specialized approach becomes important.
+While standard options may be limited, there are still viable paths forward, including excess and surplus solutions for more complex situations.
+These cases require a more detailed underwriting process.
+They are still workable with the right information and realistic expectations.

 Castle Rock Insurance and its partners can help guide homeowners through these more challenging scenarios by connecting them with agents who understand how to properly position higher-risk properties.
-If you are approaching a policy expiration or facing a coverage gap, reaching out to Castle Rock Insurance early in the process can help improve your chances of securing coverage.
-Being proactive and providing complete and accurate details such as roof condition, prior claims history and mitigation work can make a meaningful difference.
+If you are approaching a policy expiration or facing a coverage gap, reaching out to Castle Rock Insurance early can improve your chances of securing coverage.
+Being proactive and providing complete details such as roof condition, prior claims history and mitigation work can make a meaningful difference.
 Homeowners who are prepared, responsive and ready to move forward tend to have the most success in today’s market.